0502djlee/stock_tax/README.md

 # stock_tax
 Automatically files a tax report for stock transactions based on an PDF report or a CSV report from E-Trade.
+The modules that are used in this code are FPDF, PyPDF2, and csv.
+To use this program, you may need to download those modules.

 ** DISCLAIMER **